 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The school district has incurred deferred outflows which relate to deferred amounts on refunding of debt and are presented as deferred outflows on advance refunding of debt.
-The school district has also incurred deferred outflows which are presented as deferred outflows related to pensions and deferred outflows related to OPEB.
+The district has incurred deferred outflows which relate to pensions and deferred outflows which relate to other postemployment benefits (OPEB).

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The school district has incurred deferred inflows which are presented as deferred inflows related to pensions and deferred inflows related to OPEB.
+The district has incurred deferred inflows which relate to pensions and deferred inflows which relate to other postemployment benefits (OPEB).

-See Note 8, Note 9, and Note 16 for further details.
+See Notes 8, 9, and 16 for further details.